Nickel Plate Road 759

-Nickel Plate Road 759 is a class "S-2" 2-8-4 "Berkshire" type steam locomotive built in 1944 by the Lima Locomotive Works in Lima, Ohio as a member of the S-2 class for the New York, Chicago & St. Louis Railroad, commonly referred to as the "Nickel Plate Road".
-Built as a fast freight locomotive, No. 759 served the Nickel Plate until being retired in 1959 and placed into storage.
+Nickel Plate Road 759 is a preserved S-2 class "Berkshire" type steam locomotive built in August 1944 by the Lima Locomotive Works (LLW) in Lima, Ohio as a member of the S-2 class for the New York, Chicago & St. Louis Railroad, commonly referred to as the Nickel Plate Road (NKP).
+Built as a fast freight locomotive, No. 759 served the NKP until being retired in 1959 and placed into storage.
 In 1965, No. 759 was purchased by F. Nelson Blount for display in his Steamtown, U.S.A. collection in North Walpole, New Hampshire.
 The locomotive was restored to operating condition in 1967 by New York commodity broker Ross Rowland for use in hauling his Golden Spike Centennial Limited, a special commemorative train that celebrated the 100th anniversary of the completion of the Transcontinental Railroad in 1969.
 Afterwards, No. 759 pulled numerous excursions for Ross Rowland and Steamtown until being retired once more and placed back on display in 1977.
-As of 2023, the locomotive remains on static display at the Steamtown National Historic Site in Scranton, Pennsylvania, and sibling engine No. 765 continues to operate in mainline excursion service.
+As of 2025, the locomotive remains on static display at the Steamtown National Historic Site (NHS) in Scranton, Pennsylvania, and sibling engine No. 765 continues to operate in mainline excursion service.

 History

-Revenue service
+Revenue service and preservation

-No. 759 was built in August 1944 by the Lima Locomotive Works in Lima, Ohio for the New York, Chicago & St. Louis Railroad, better known as the "Nickel Plate Road".
-No. 759 was one of 80 2-8-4 Berkshire type steam locomotives built for the Nickel Plate between 1934 and 1949 for fast freight duties.
+No. 759 was built in August 1944 by the Lima Locomotive Works (LLW) in Lima, Ohio for the New York, Chicago & St. Louis Railroad, better known as the Nickel Plate Road (NKP).
+No. 759 was one of 80 2-8-4 Berkshire type steam locomotives built for the NKP between 1934 and 1949 for fast freight duties.
 The Nickel Plate had 4 sub-classes of 2-8-4s corresponding to which order the locomotive was in, these were designated S through S-3, No. 759, is a member of the third order of 2-8-4s, classified S-2.

 Much of No. 759's original career on the Nickel Plate is obscure at best, but it is known that in May 1958, No. 759 entered the Nickel Plate's Conneaut, Ohio shops for a complete overhaul which turned out to be the last overhaul of a steam locomotive on the Nickel Plate.
 After the overhaul was completed, No. 759 was never fired up and instead was put into storage.

-Preservation

 No. 759 was purchased by steam locomotive enthusiast, F. Nelson Blount on October 16, 1962 and subsequently moved to his Steamtown, U.S.A. collection in North Walpole, New Hampshire.
-It would later be moved across the Connecticut River to Bellows Falls, Vermont.
+It was later moved across the Connecticut River to Bellows Falls, Vermont.